Frequently Asked Questions

 If you’re not ready to become a foster parent right now, there are other opportunities to get involved with our ministry.
 HopeTree Family Services hosts several community events and volunteer opportunities throughout the year.
 Visit the events page for a list of upcoming events in your area.
 You may also lend a helping hand to a foster family by providing gift cards, suitcases, duffel bags, hygiene items, and/or monetary donations.

-You can also be an advocate for children by getting involved with legislators and encouraging them to support legislation that protects our children.
+You can also be an advocate for youth by getting involved with legislators and encouraging them to support legislation that protects our youth.
 Spreading the word about our program to other potential foster parents is another way you can help out right now.
 We would be happy to supply you with extra brochures and informational pieces to distribute.